QwilApp/scryo/README.md

 # scryo
-Parses cypress test files to extract Command definition/usage and tests.
+Cypress test parser that can extract test structure, and Cypress Command definitions and usage.

 ## Usage